singuerinc/swedish-wotd/README.md

 ## Features

-- Display the word Swedish and it translation in English and Spanish
+- Displays a word in Swedish and it translations in English and Spanish

 ## Themes